flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - on the [[three word chant]] pattern
     - [[Flancian]]
         - one hand: doing great, excited to be in this historical / physical context. interesting projects!
         - bedbugs 😔 ethical and practical horror.
-Google
+Google layoff round ∞, stress, lots of work
+        - maybe some parallels between the two? :D
 - [[2024]]
     - [[twg 2024]]
         - [[single sign on]]